 qv sat=qv satwaterTsoil0, if Tsoil0⩾T0qv saticeTsoil0, if Tsoil0<T0, (2)

-where, in turn, qv sat water and qv sat ice are saturation air specific humidity over liquid water and ice respectively, asoil is an empirical coefficient.
+where, in turn, qv sat water and qv sat ice are saturation air specific humidity over liquid water and ice respectively, αsoil is an empirical coefficient, To = 273.15 (K) is the constant.

-For the definition of the empirical coefficient asoil an original method is proposed in this work.
-The approach proposed has been formulated after many numerical experiments and statistical verification on a big number of observational meteorological stations (see section 6).
+For the definition of the empirical coefficient αsoil an original method is proposed in this work.
+The approach proposed has been formulated following the method proposed in (Kondo et.
+Al, 1990) using both concepts of turbulent exchange and of influence of top soil moisture to surface air humidity.
+Various empirical parameters have been introduced by the author and presented in formulae (3), (4), (5).
+This formulations and the values of parameters are the results of many numerical experiments and statistical verification on a big number of observational meteorological stations (see section 7).
 The definition is the following:

 αsoil=2⋅F2soileF1soilKvturb+e-F1soilKvturb, (3)